-A typical yoga class will showcase a wide range of abilities from strength to alignment to flexibility….to hypermobility.
+A typical yoga class will showcase a wide range of abilities.
+You’ll see strength, alignment, flexibility, and hypermobility.
 We’ve all been to class and seen that person (probably a woman as it’s more common in women) who can bend her bod into contortionist shapes.
-We ooh and ahh.
-We strive for that.
-We fully embrace that’s the goal.
+We ooh and ahh, striving for that.
+We fully embrace this as the goal.
 Get as flexible as humanly possible.
 And we believe one of the main reasons to do yoga is to improve flexibility.
-But where the confusion lives is in the belief that flexibility and hypermobility are the same thing.
+Where the confusion lies is in the belief that flexibility and hypermobility are the same thing.
 They very much are not.
 And it’s important to understand the difference.

 A simple hypermobility test will help you determine if you’re beyond the normal range of motion in your joints.

 Stay with me.
-And you might know this already especially if you’re hypermobile in any of your joints.
-And yes, this is where hypermobility occurs.
-Flexibility applies to muscles, and the muscle will return to its normal range of motion once it’s done being stretched.
+You might know this already, especially if you’re hypermobile in any of your joints.
+This is where hypermobility occurs.
+Flexibility applies to muscles.
+The muscle will return to its normal range of motion once it’s done being stretched.
 Hypermobility occurs in ligaments.
-Once they are stretched beyond the normal range of motion, they do not snap back.
+Once they are stretched beyond the normal range of motion, they don’t snap back.
 To determine if you might have issues here, take a hypermobility test to arm yourself with the knowledge you’ll need to keep your body safe and healthy.
-If any of your joints move past the normal range of motion, for elbows and knees it’s beyond 10%, then you have hypermobility in that particular joint.
+If any of your joints move past the normal range of motion (for elbows and knees, it’s beyond 10%) then you have hypermobility in that particular joint.

 Keep in mind there are varying degrees of hypermobility

 There are those with some, like me, but with strengthening and awareness, the joints can be supported.
-And some people suffer from extreme versions of hypermobility such as those with Ehlers-Danlos Syndrome, where the effects can be life-threatening.
+Some people suffer from extreme versions of hypermobility such as those with Ehlers-Danlos Syndrome, where the effects can be life-threatening.

-Big backbends and plank pose where the elbows creases are hyperextended require an extra degree of attention to make sure you’re keeping your joints from going past the normal range of motion.
+Big backbends and plank pose where the elbows creases are hyperextended require an extra degree of attention to make sure you’re keeping your joints from going past a healthy range of motion.
 The idea is just because we can, doesn’t mean it’s a good idea.
 It will be frustrating.
 You’ll want to ignore it.
 Changing body memory is hard as hell.
 But the payoffs are huge physically, mentally, and emotionally.
-For some, these big glory poses are obtainable, but only if you’ve got the strength and alignment to back up the action.
+Considering that ahimsa (non-harming) is one of the most important tenants in the overarching study of yoga, it’s quite interesting how difficult it is to incorporate into the practice.
+For some, the big stunning poses are obtainable, but only if you’ve got the strength and alignment to back up the action.
 And even then, is it a good idea to push our body to these extreme limits on a regular basis in the long run?

 The full expression is the one you can achieve with proper alignment and safely

 I’m just scratching the surface in my understanding here, but experts are stating we don’t know the long-term effects of going to extreme places in our bodies and it will certainly vary from one person to another.
-But the mindfulness and willingness to study and reconsider for most of us may just be the path away from injury and pain.
-Take a hypermobility test, but also consult with a doctor to determine the best course of action for you.
-There are many modifications one can take in their yoga practice to protect their joints, but will most of us make this choice if, at the moment, we’re not experiencing any pain or difficulty?
+But the mindfulness and willingness to study and reconsider for most of us just may be the path away from injury and pain.
+Take a hypermobility test, but also consult with a doctor to determine the right course of action for you.
+There are many modifications one can take in their yoga practice to protect their joints.
+But will most of us make this choice if, at the moment, we’re not experiencing any pain or difficulty?